 Heroin is a dangerous and highly addictive drug, so it should come as no surprise that it can negatively impact your life.
 Heroin can cause short-term physical side effects, pose severe long-term health risks, and destroy social relationships.
 While heroin effects are devastating, recovery is possible with a residential treatment center like Crestview Recovery.
-Explore the scope of heroin effects to truly understand the need for rehab.
+Explore the scope of heroin effects to truly understand the need for heroin addiction treatment.

 The Immediate Effects of Heroin Use

 Whether users inject, smoke, or snort it, heroin immediately impacts the brain and the body.
-Thanks to the fact that it’s an opioid, heroin can immediately create a feeling of pleasure, or of numbness, in the body.
+Thanks to the fact that it’s an opioid, heroin can immediately create a feeling of pleasure, or numbness, in the body.
 Essentially, heroin is a depressant for the entire nervous system.

 A common effect of heroin consumption is a condition called nodding.
 This is when users fall into a state that’s not quite sleeping and yet not quite waking.
 Drowsiness and lethargy are common.
 Worse, some users experience a significant drop in heart rate or respiration, causing a coma.

-Over time, heroin users may begin to notice that the number of the drug’s side effects increase.
+Over time, heroin users may begin to notice that the number of the drug’s side effects increases.
 Even minutes after use, these side effects are noticeable.
 They can include nausea, vomiting, sensitivity to light, blue lips and hands, confusion, and dry mouth.
 If you experience any of these symptoms, seek help from a drug addiction rehab program.